 (a) Right-of-Way Construction Permit Required.
 No Person, including a Service Provider, shall perform any work, cut any drainage ditch, place any culvert, cut any curb, or make any Excavation or place or install any item above ground level, in the right of way of any street or highway in the Village without first obtaining a Right-of-Way Construction Permit from the Chief Building Official.

 (b) Application for Permit; Fee.
 Applications for Right-of-Way Construction Permits shall be made to the office of the Chief Building Official together with such data as may be required to ensure compliance with the purpose and intent of this Chapter as determined by the Chief Building Official.
 The Chief Building Official shall establish policies, procedures, and standards for the submission, review, and issuance of Right-of-Way Construction Permits in a manner compatible with the purposes of this Chapter.
-Application for a Right-of-Way Construction Permit shall be accompanied by a fee of twenty-five dollars ($25.00), which fee may be waived by the Chief Building Official in the case of minor work.
+Application for a Right-of-Way Construction Permit shall be accompanied by a fee based only on the costs that the Village both has actually incurred and clan clearly demonstrate are or can be properly allocated and assigned to the occupancy or use of the public right of way in accordance with Ohio Revised Code Section 4939.05(c).
+This fee may be waived by the Chief Building Official in the case of minor work.

 (c) Approval Required for Above Ground Facilities.
 Except for the replacement or location of Facilities on existing poles where surplus space is available, the Chief Building Official will forward any request for a permit to permanently locate any structure or item above the surface of the ground in the Right-of-Way to the Planning Commission and/or any applicable Board, for approval of location, aesthetics and screening.